dengyishuo/dengyishuo.github.com/_posts/2013-04-18-more-books-is-not-equal-to-more-knowledge.md

  	Shipping Weight: 1.4 pounds (View shipping rates and policies) Average Customer Review: 3.7 out of 5 stars  See all reviews (3 customer reviews) Amazon Best Sellers Rank: #274,341 in Books (See Top 100 in Books)

- 	#59 in Books > Business & Investing > Industries & Professions > Insurance > Risk Management
-3.Software for Data Analysis: Programming with R (Statistics and Computing) [Paperback] John Chambers (Author)
+	4.Software for Data Analysis: Programming with R (Statistics and Computing) John Chambers (Author)
-4.1 out of 5 stars  See all reviews (7 customer reviews)

  	Paperback: 512 pages
  	Publisher: Springer (November 23, 2010)
  	Language: English